 Services we provide

 The ARC provides a range of services including characterization and identification of plastic streams that can be turned into feedstock sources matched to advanced recycling processes.
-Projects range from small-scale lab, through pilot plant, to full-scale identification and design of commercial facilities.
+Projects range from small-scale lab, through pilot plan, to full-scale identification and design of commercial facilities.

 Expertise in chemical characterization of plastic waste